Solar Panel Degradation in BC: A Homeowner's 2026 Guide

 Solar panel degradation is the gradual and natural decline in power output that all photovoltaic (PV) modules experience over time.
 This process means that as your panels age, they will produce slightly less electricity from the same amount of sunlight.
 It is a key factor in determining a solar energy system's long-term performance and financial return.

 While all solar panels degrade, the rate at which they do so varies based on the quality of the panel, the technology used, and environmental conditions.
-Reputable manufacturers provide performance warranties that guarantee a certain level of output, typically around 80-90%, even after 25 years of operation.
+Reputable manufacturers provide performance guarantee that guarantee a certain level of output, typically around 80-90%, even after 25 years of operation.
 Understanding this process is crucial for homeowners in the Lower Mainland and Fraser Valley to set realistic expectations for their solar investment.
 Regular monitoring and maintenance can help ensure your system performs optimally throughout its lifespan.

 How Fast Do Solar Panels Degrade?